SURS Facts – Vested Inactive Buyout

 Can I elect a Vested Inactive Buyout if I am required to take a Required Minimum Distribution?

-The IRS laws and regulations require that members not currently employed by a SURS-covered agency or reciprocal system within the state of Illinois must begin distributions of their retirement benefits beginning on April 1 of the calendar year following the calendar year in which they reach the age of 72 or terminate their SURS or reciprocal employment, whichever is later.
-(Members born on or before June 30, 1949, must begin distributions beginning on April 1 of the calendar year following the calendar year in which they reach age 70 ½).
-Due to these requirements, SURS will not accept applications for a Vested Inactive Buyout from members who are within 12 months of their April 1 Required Minimum Distribution deadline.
+The IRS laws and regulations require that members not currently employed by a SURS-covered agency or reciprocal system within the state of Illinois must begin distributions of their retirement benefits beginning on April 1 of the calendar year following the calendar year in which they reach Required Minimum Distribution (RMD) age or terminate their SURS or reciprocal employment, whichever is later.
+RMD age is 70 ½ for members born on or before 6/30/49, age 72 for members born between 7/1/49-12/30/50, and age 73 for members born on or after 1/1/51.
+The RMD age is expected to increase to age 75 for RMD distributions after 2033.
+Due to these requirements, SURS will not accept applications for a Vested Inactive Buyout from members who are within 12 months of their April 1 RMD deadline.

 Disclaimer and Assumptions